YunChunChen/MaCoSNet-pytorch/README.md

 <img src="img/teaser.png" width="1000">

 ## Citation
-If you find our code useful, please consider citing our work using the bibtex:
+If you find our code useful, please consider citing our work using the following bibtex:
 ```
 @article{MaCoSNet,
     title={Show, Match and Segment: Joint Learning of Semantic Matching and Object Co-segmentation},